Grain & Sugar-Free Blueberry Muffins

 - 1 cup coconut flour

-- 2/3 cup pastured butter or coconut oil
+- 2/3 cup butter or coconut oil for dairy free option

 - 1/3 cup honey